University Administrative Policies

 8.2.2.
 Frequent Flyer Mileage

-All frequent flyer mileage or other incentives earned by the individual while on University business may be retained by travelers for University or personal use.
-However, the method and routing of travel must not be arranged solely to take advantage of such incentives.
-The use of frequent flyer miles and other incentives for University business are not reimbursable by the University, as these are not actual out-of-pocket expenses that have been incurred by travelers.
+All frequent flyer mileage or other incentives earned by the employee while on University business may be retained by the employee for University or personal use.
+However, the method and routing of travel must not be arranged solely to obtain a personal benefit.
+If an employee chooses to use their own frequent flyer miles or other incentives to upgrade their travel accommodations while traveling on University business, the value of such personal property is not reimbursable by the University, as these are not actual out-of-pocket expenses that have been incurred by travelers.

 8.3.
 Chartered Air Transportation